Iberian lynx: Phylogeny

-The Iberian lynx is thought to have evolved from Lynx issiodorensis.

-The earliest fossil remains of the Iberian lynx date to the Early Pleistocene.
+The Iberian lynx is suggested to have evolved from Lynx issiodorensis.
+Its earliest known fossil remains date to the end of the Early Pleistocene, around one million years ago.

 The Iberian lynx genetically diverged as a unique species 1.98 to 0.7 million years ago.
 Its closest living relative is the Eurasian lynx (Lynx lynx) with which it coexisted to a certain degree until the 20th century.

 Characteristics

 The Iberian lynx has a short bright yellowish to tawny coloured spotted fur.
 The spots vary in shape and size from small round to elongate.
-They are arranged in lines and decrease in size from the back towards the sides.
+They are arranged in lines and decrease in size from the back toward the sides.
 Its head is small with tufted ears and a ruff.
 Its body is short with long legs and a short tail.
 Head and body length of males is 74.7-82 cm with a 12.5-16 cm long tail and a weight of 7-15.9 kg.
 Females are smaller with a head-to-body-length of approximately 68.2–77.5 cm and a weight of 9.2–10 kg.

+On 22 October 2025, a leucistic Iberian lynx was photographed in Jaén, Spain, for the first time.

 Distribution and habitat

 The Iberian lynx was once present throughout the Iberian Peninsula.
 In the 1950s, the northern population extended from the Mediterranean to Galicia and parts of northern Portugal, and the southern population from central to southern Spain.
 Populations declined from 15 subpopulations in the 1940s to only two subpopulations in the early 1990s, most noticeably in Montes de Toledo and Sierra Morena.
 Before 1973, it was present in Sierra de Gata, Montes de Toledo, eastern Sierra Morena, Sierra de Relumbrar and coastal plains in the Doñana area.
 Between the early 1960s and 2000, it has lost about 80% of its former range.
 In 2012, it was restricted to very limited areas in southern Spain, with breeding only confirmed in Sierra Morena and Doñana coastal plains.
 As of 2014, its range included the Sierra Morena and Montes de Toledo of Castilla-La Mancha and the Matachel Valley of Extremadura in Spain, and the Guadiana Valley in Portugal.

 Fossil remains indicate that the Iberian lynx had a wider range during the Late Pleistocene and early Holocene.
-Five lynx remains found in Arene Candide in Northern Italy date to about 24,820–18,620 before present.
-One specimen found in Cabias cave in southern France was radiocarbon dated to 3780±90 before present.
+Five lynx remains found in Arene Candide in Northern Italy date to about 24,820–18,620 years before present.
+One specimen found in Cabias cave in southern France was radiocarbon dated to 3780±90 years before present.
 In 2021, a large concentration of Iberian lynxes dating to 40,000 years ago were identified for the first time in Southern Italy, at the fossil site of Ingarano in Apulia.

 The Iberian lynx prefers heterogeneous environments of open grassland mixed with dense shrubs such as strawberry tree, mastic, and juniper, and trees such as holm oak and cork oak.
 It is now largely restricted to mountainous areas.